google/grain/docs/tutorials/data_sources/pytorch_dataset_tutorial.md

 In this tutorial we're going to learn how to migrate from Torchvision to Grain pipeline for [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.

++++

+## Setup

-Here we require `torch` and `torchvision` dependencies installed but the latter will be used primarily for dataset access.
+Here we require `grain`, `torch`, and `torchvision` dependencies installed but the last will be used primarily for dataset access.
+Additionally we want `matplotlib` in our environment for displaying samples.

 ```{code-cell} ipython3
 # @test {"output": "ignore"}